-What it is, is a FREAKING BRILLIANT and SUPER ADORABLE, AND SERIOUSLY HOT romance.
-And mate, you don’t have to be a Drarry shipper.
+Mate, you don’t even have to be a Drarry shipper to enjoy it.
 I’m not; infact I’ve never read a Drarry fanfic in my life.

 Unless you count the Draco Dormiens Trilogy and actually, you know what the more that I think about it–

-The two boys are absolutely their own well drawn and striking personalities, and they are fantastic.
+The two boys have well drawn and striking personalities which aren’t just Potter rip-offs, and their dynamic is fantastic.
 I devoured this in two days, desperate to relieve the tension by getting to the inevitable kiss scene, and boy, it did not disappoint.

 TOTALLY UNSHOCKING REVEAL THAT BASIL IS A SEXY VAMPIRE.
 EMOTIONAL BREAKDOWN.
-EVERYTHING WAS ON FIRE. (no literally everything is on fire) DRAMATIC REVEAL OF EMOTIONS AND SNOGGING OF VAMPIRE WITHIN THE FLAMES OF A BURNING DOWN FOREST.
+EVERYTHING IS ON FIRE. (no literally everything is on fire) DRAMATIC REVEAL OF EMOTIONS AND SNOGGING OF VAMPIRE WITHIN THE FLAMES OF BURNING DOWN FOREST.

 I died.
 This book took all of the cheesiest fanfiction romance tropes, and made them work so… SO WELL.

-It gives a great and the horrible crushing emotions of pining away for someone you really like.
+It gives a great sense of the horrible crushing emotions of pining away for someone you really like.
 I was completely swept away by the sexual tension butterflies.
-It also doesn’t shy away from the socially internalised shame of teenage sexual awakenings, and openly discusses things like masturbation.
+It also doesn’t shy away from the socially internalised shame of teenage sexuality, and openly discusses things like masturbation.
 Hooray!
-All in all, Snowbaz were DEEPLY WHOLESOME AND PRECIOUS.
+All in all, Snowbaz are DEEPLY WHOLESOME AND PRECIOUS.

 The book’s biggest weakness is that there really isn’t much depth to this world.
-That we don’t really know what’s going on in magical affairs across Britain is reasonable, what isn’t, is that the school itself is so poorly defined.
+The fact that we don’t really know what’s going on in magical affairs across Britain is reasonable, what isn’t, is that the school itself is so poorly defined.
 Apart from the magical gates and a goatshed, what does it look like?
 Apart from the jam scones at breakfast, what actually goes on within its walls?
-And if it’s a running gag in fandom that Hogwarts can’t even name the forty students which apparently exist in Harry’s year, my goodness, Watford’s School of Magicks is albeit empty.
+And if it’s a running gag in fandom that Hogwarts can’t even name the forty students which apparently exist in Harry’s year, my goodness, Watford’s School of Magicks is basically empty.

 It leaves the background to every scene feeling like cardboard cutouts, without any depth.
 If the romance of Snowbaz weren’t so compelling, this would have been a serious problem.